pulibrary/dspace-cli/README.md

 # dpace-cli

-This repo contains command line sripts that report on as well as modify the content of a [DSpace](https://github.com/DSpace/DSpace) repository.
+This repo contains command line sripts that report on as well as modify the content of a [DSpace](http://dspace.org/) instance.
 Scripts are impemented with the help of the [jrdspace gem](https://github.com/akinom/dspace-jruby).

-Most of the scripts here are actively used at Princeton University; some are tailored to the specific Princeton needs.
+Most of scripts here are actively used at Princeton University; some are tailored to the specific Princeton needs.

 ## Installation